mrichter-git/HoppyChristmas/index.md

 </p>

 Based on the lexic used to review winter beers, we would like to extract the key features and words describing what makes a beer a successful one during winter period.
 Should any Natural Language Processing be required, we will conduct a sentiment analysis on these reviews using the _NLTK_ library.
 This will provide us with the needed tools to investigate how much the user appreciated it.

+## Beer seasonality analysis
+To be able to select a subset of seasonal beers, a trend analysis was conducted.
+To do so...

+## Review sentiment analysis and feature extraction
+Once the season beers have been selected, it's important to know which ones are good and which are bad.
+To do so, we check with the beers that have a good rating and test for positive text reviews.
+From this it's possible to extract the characteristic

+## Regroup, answer the question of title

+## Conclude

+## Research questions:
+* Can we find successful beers during a certain season?
+* If yes, what makes a trendy christmas beer?
+  * What characterises them ?
+Is there a specific flavor which is more appreciated in winter, or does it even have influence in that regard ?
+  * Can we find key words, describing what would make a beer successful on winter days e.g. the feeling of warmness it provides ?
+  * Are there confounding factors ?
+* Can we extend the analysis we made for the Christmas beers to the other ones ?

+## Methods

 ### Little reminder : if you want to taste a beer :